MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 #### Boot Order Lock

 Enabling the "Boot Order Lock" enhances the security posture by ensuring it only boots from authorized sources.
 Boot Order Lock is turned off by default.

+### References

+1. Applies to Surface Hub 3 and Surface Hub 2S upgraded with Surface Hub 3 Pack.

 ## Learn more